open-telemetry/opentelemetry-specification/spec-compliance-matrix.md

 the feature is not applicable to the particular language, blank cell means the status of the feature is not known.

+For `Optional` column, `X` means the feature is optional, `*` means for each type of exporter, OTLP, Zipkin, and Jaeger, implementing at least one of the supported formats is required.
+Implementing more than one formats is optional.
+Blank cell means the feature is required.

 ## Traces

 | Feature                                                                                          | Optional | Go | Java | JS | Python | Ruby | Erlang | PHP | Rust | C++ | .Net | Swift |